 We want to be great at what we do.
 And we think that being great at what we do starts with listening to our users.

 To get the most out of this sweet new feature, you’ll want to use it in combination with other conditions for loss and/or profit.
-So, for instance you could type something like: Close position if the profit is at $100 or the loss is at $30 or at trailing stop of $20.
+Another example of a trailing stop order with a stop loss strategy is the following: Close position if the profit as at $100 or the loss is at $30 or at trailing stop loss of $20.